FACTBOX-Countries mandate COVID tests for China travellers, EU to discuss | Business

 Qatar will require travellers arriving from China from Jan.
 3 to provide a negative COVID-19 test result taken within 48 hours of departure, state news agency QNA said.
 BELGIUM

-Belgium will test wastewater from planes arriving from China for new COVID variants as part of new steps against the spread of the coronavirus, the government announced on Monday
+Belgium will test wastewater from planes arriving from China for new COVID variants as part of new steps against the spread of the coronavirus, the government announced on Monday.
+ISRAEL

-European Union government health officials will hold talks on Wednesday on a coordinated response to the surge in COVID-19 infections in China, the Swedish EU presidency said on Monday, after December talks concluded with no decisions on the matter.
-PHILIPPINES
+EUROPEAN UNION European Union government health officials will hold talks on Wednesday on a coordinated response to the surge in COVID-19 infections in China, the Swedish EU presidency said on Monday, after December talks concluded with no decisions on the matter.

-The Philippines sees a need to intensify monitoring and implementation of border controls for incoming individuals especially from China, Manila’s health ministry said.
-(Compiled by Bernard Orr; Editing by Barbara Lewis, Josie Kao, Howard Goller and Raju Gopalakrishnan)
+PHILIPPINES The Philippines sees a need to intensify monitoring and implementation of border controls for incoming individuals especially from China, Manila's health ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)